-Tit Title: Moving, handling and storing resources in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Protect the environment in accordance with safe working practices as appropriate to the work.
-3.4 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to moving, handling and/or storing resources, and the types, purpose and limitations of each type, the work situation, occupational use and the general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+Tit le: Moving, handli ng and storing resources in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Protect the environment in accordance with safe working practices as appropriate to the work.
+3.4 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to moving, handling and/or storing resources, and the types, purpose and limitations of each type, the work situation, occupational use and the general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 3.5 Describe how the health and safety control equipment relevant to the work should be used in accordance with the given instructions.
 3.6 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 and quality of r Select the required quantity and quality of resources for the Select the relevant resources to be moved, handled and/or stored, associated with own work. methods of work to move, handle and/or store occupational resources.
+4 • esources for the 4.1 Select the relevant resources to be moved, handled and/or stored, associated with own work. methods of wo handle and/or occupational re le and/or store 4.2 bational resources.
 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the occupational resources in relation to: - lifting and handling aids - container(s) - fixing, holding and securing systems.
 4.3 Describe how the resources should be handled and how any problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
-5 Prevent the risk of damage to occupational resources and surrounding environment sources and 5.1 Protect occupational resources and their surrounding area from damage in accordance with safe working practices and organisational procedures. storing resource 5.2 Dispose of waste and packaging in accordance with legislation.
+5 Prevent the risk occupational resurrounding en esources and vironment 5.1 Protect occupational resources and their surrounding area from damage in accordance with safe working practices and organisational procedures. when moving, handling and/or storing resources.
+Dispose of waste and packaging in accordance with legislation.

-Title: Moving, handlin ng and storing resources in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 continued 5.3 Maintain a clean work space when moving, handling or storing resources.
-5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
+Title: Moving, handlin nd storing resources in the workplace Learning outcomes The learner will be able to: sessment criteria e learner can: 5 continued 5.3 Maintain a clean work space when moving, handling or storing resources.
+Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the w the allocated tir me when 6.1 Demonstrate completion of the work within the allocated time. - moving, handling and/or storing resources.
-State the purpose of the work programme and explain why deadlines should be kept in relation to: progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the occupational re information to handle and/or s source move, store 7.1 Demonstrate the following work skills when moving, handling and/or storing occupational resources: moving, positioning, storing, securing and/or using lifting aids and kinetic lifting techniques. resources to the guidance. e required 7.2 Move, handle and/or store occupational resources to meet product information and organisational requirements relating to three of the following: sheet material loose material bagged or wrapped material fragile material tools and equipment components liquids.
-7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them when moving, handling and/or storing occupational resources.
+6 Complete the work the allocated time when Demonstrate completion of the work within the allocated time. moving, handling a storing resources.
+6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: - progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+7 Comply with the gi occupational resou information to mov handle and/or stor rce re, e Demonstrate the following work skills when moving, handling and/or storing occupational resources: moving, positioning, storing, securing and/or using lifting aids and kinetic lifting techniques. resources to the re guidance.
+7.2 Move, handle and/or store occupational resources to meet product information and organisational requirements relating to three of the following: - sheet material - loose material - bagged or wrapped material - fragile material - tools and equipment - components - liquids.
+Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them when moving, handling and/or storing occupational resources.
 7.4 Describe the needs of other occupations when moving, handling and/or storing resources.